-It’s also why tons of moms including myself find themselves leaving off this, picking out that…and then you have two or three kids and you about go nuts.
-We have gotten in a better groove with my 1, 3 and 5 year old so I want to share some things that are working with three very different eaters ages 1, 3.5, and 5.
+Tons of moms including myself find themselves leaving off this, picking out that…until you have two or three kids and then you go nuts and wonder what to do.
+I want to share some things that are working with three very different eaters ages 1, 3.5, and 5.

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.